sabotage-linux/sabotage/README.md

 ## Cross-Compile Requirements:

 * `musl-cross` for your target arch.
-* `butch` compiled and installed for the build host in $PATH.
+* `butch` installed for the build host in $PATH
+   (since it lives in KEEP/bin, adding that to $PATH will also do).
-* `pkgconf` symlinked as pkg-config in $PATH, before other pkg-config versions.
+* `pkgconf` symlinked as pkg-config in $PATH, before other pkg-config versions. a standard `pkg-config` installed on the host may also work, but is untested.
 * Packages may have a `deps.host` section listing further packages required on the host.

 The only tested cross-compile setup is a Sabotage host that has the same packages installed as the ones you wish to compile.